AM5800/self_drifing_car/behavioral_cloning/Readme.md

 BatchNormalization also helps to speed up covergence.

 ## Final network description
 AlexNet and VGG showed comparable results on validation dataset.
 But AlexNet runs up to 3 times faster.
 And model performance is very important in such real-time task as car driving.
-So I am using AlexNet further.
+So my final net is AlexNet

 With grid I have found that best results are achieved when BatchNormalization os turned on and dropout is set to 0.7

-AlexNet consists of 4 Convolution layers, each followed by BN, relu and max pool layers.
+My AlexNet consists of 4 Convolution layers, each followed by relu, BN and max pool layers.
-After that goes one hidden layer with batch normalization, relu and dropout.
+After that go two hidden layers with relu, batch normalization and dropout.
 And final layer is a single value - predicted steering angle.

 I use Adam optimizer and **mean square error** as loss function